dannyYassine/docker-octane-vue/README.md

 # docker-octane-vue

-Simple skeleton in order to quickly start a new project with the following technologies with docker-compose:
+Simple skeleton project in order to quickly start a new project with the following technologies with docker-compose and  [gitpod](https://www.gitpod.io):

 * laravel with octane (swoole)
 * vue (with typescript)